Digital nomad resources...

 I recently joined this blogging course created by Jessy on a Journey, and wow!
 It’s another subscription model (cancel anytime) meaning there are no huge upfront fees to pay.
 In fact, if you use my code CLAIRESITCHYFEET you can get the first month for just $9 USD.

 One of the things I love about the membership is that Jessy sends out weekly emails that include paid opportunities to write.

 If you’re interested in becoming a travel writer/blogger/ then I recommend a course offered by Nomadic Matt in his online Superstar Blogger School.
 Doing his Business of blogging course helped me turn my blog into a full-time income.

 The course has changed a lot and it’s moved to a subscription model now.
 You can get the first 3 months for $25 USD per month, which makes it very affordable right now.

 If you can secure your TEFL credentials you will be able to easily work teaching English online ( I did this for a year, it’s a DN right of passage) and earn extra more money.

 If you are looking for Digital Nomad jobs then your first port of call should be my good friend Andrea’s website.
 She has a database full of location independent jobs.

 Must have Digital Nomad essentials

-Looking for the laptop?
+Looking for a laptop?
 Or confused about what technology you are actually going to need to take with you on the road?

 Digital Nomad guides